AbdellaToronto/bridge-content-management/README.md

 # cra-boilerplate

-This project is an [Create React App](https://github.com/facebookincubator/create-react-app) boilerplate with integration of Redux, React Router, Bootsrap for quick start enterprise level applications.
+This project is an [Create React App](https://github.com/facebookincubator/create-react-app) boilerplate with integration of Redux, React Router, Bootstrap for quick start enterprise level applications.

 ### Advantages